Kaique292/react-native-android-mock-location/README.md

 # react-native-android-mock-location

-android mock location in developer mode
+Allow to set mock location to your mobile provider seen

 ## Installation